mgavriliu/tetris/rusty-tetris/README.md

 - SRS (Super Rotation System) wall kicks are implemented for all pieces except O
 - Ghost piece rendering shows where the current piece will land
 - The 7-bag randomizer ensures fair piece distribution
-- Deno KV provides persistent storage that works both locally and on Deno Deploy

 ## License